jhpoelen/bat1k-dwca/README.md

 caaccctaaccctaaccctaaccctaaccctaacccaacccaccctaacc
 ```

-Note that the only the reference to the sequence is shared (i.e. ```hash://md5/14640c6ba5808d849e7a24da73893182```), the sequence itself is only available to those that are Bat1K members.
-In this case, a private collection of the Bat1K sequence data was indexed by Preston using:
+Note that the only the reference to the sequence is shared (i.e. ```hash://md5/14640c6ba5808d849e7a24da73893182```), the sequence itself is only available to registered Bat1K members.
+In this example, a private collection of the Bat1K sequence data was indexed by Preston using:

 ```
 preston track\